rudro12356/MLOps-DTClub-Cohort-May24/README.md

-# MLOps-DTClubs-Cohort-May24
+# MLOps DataTalks Club
-Repo for MLOps course from DataTalks Club
+Repo for MLOps course from DataTalks Club - May 2024